Mariosunny/validate-declarative/README.md

 ## validate-declarative
-A simple utility for declaratively validating the structure of any Javascript object.
+*A simple utility for declaratively validating the structure of any Javascript object.*
+- The most robust object validation utility available
+- Lightweight and highly extensible
-Lightweight, reliable, and highly extensible.
-Works with arbitrarily large and/or deeply nested objects.
+- Works with arbitrarily large and deeply nested objects

 ***Example:***
 ```javascript